d4rklinux/ObjectOrientation-Wikipedia/README.md

 If any errors appear, go to "Problems" to resolve them.

 Once you have completed all the steps, remember to insert the database into PostgreSQL.
-In the program, inside the "database" folder under "configs", enter your PostgreSQL password.
+In the program, inside the "database" in folder  "configs", enter your PostgreSQL password.